Trump criticizes Australia and allies for not aiding Iran war effort; Strait of Hormuz tensions rise

 Details reported by only one source:

-• Trump suggested allies like the UK 'buy from the US' for jet fuel and 'build up some delayed courage' to take the Strait of Hormuz themselves (Article 4).
+- Trump suggested allies like the UK should 'buy from the US' for jet fuel and 'go to the Strait and just TAKE IT.'

-• Trump stated the US military is doing 'unbelievably well' in the Middle East during his criticism of allies (Article 3).
+- Trump said the US military is doing 'unbelievably well' in the Middle East while criticizing NATO and Asia-Pacific allies.

 Source Articles